 With a natural harbour protected by a large defensible outcrop of rock, Dunbar was an obvious place for early settlement along this north east facing coast.
 The rock on which the remains of Dunbar Castle now stand has been fortified for the better part of 2000 years: and there is every chance that Dunbar itself is just as old.

 But if Dunbar's origins owe much to its castle, so do its later fortunes and misfortunes.
 The castle was repeatedly besieged from the 1200s to the 1500s, and whether or not the attackers took the castle they usually burned down the town to make the trip worthwhile.
-Coupled with this, its position as a handy port on the English side of Edinburgh has made it well worth capturing in its own right.
+Coupled with this, its position as a handy port on the English side of Edinburgh has often made it well worth capturing in its own right.
 This remained true as recently as September 1650, when Cromwell used it as his supply base prior to his defeat of the Scottish Royalists at the Battle of Dunbar.

 The main road from Newcastle to Edinburgh has always tended to bypass Dunbar, as the A1 does today.
 This attractive town has much to offer the passing traveller and makes an excellent first - or last - port of call in Scotland for those travelling to and from England.